nborsato/petitRADTRANS/docs/_build/html/_sources/content/installation.rst.txt

 resolution (:math:`\lambda/\Delta\lambda=10^6`) opacity data (about 130 GB if you want to get all species) can be accessed and downloaded `via Dropbox here`_.
-To install them, create a folder called "line-by-line" in the "input_data/opacities/lines" folder.
+To install them, create a folder called "line_by_line" in the "input_data/opacities/lines" folder.
 Then put the folder of the absorber species you downloaded in there.